by2waysprojects/metasploit-db/README.md

 GET /save-wp-php
 ```

-This endpoint processes all relevant traffic and populates the Neo4j database with structured data about exploits, including:
+This endpoint processes all relevant HTTP traffic at Layer 7 and populates the Neo4j database with structured data about exploits, including:

 - Attack sequences
 - Exploit payloads